lauringlab/variant_pipeline/tutorial/README.md

 source("http://bioconductor.org/biocLite.R")
 biocLite("deepSNV")
 ```
 while still in R.  It should take a while to install and you will be prompted to install in your private packages.
 Please respond y when prompted.
+You may also be prompted to update all/some/none of the packages.
+Respond a when prompted.

 use